kephale/TuftsCOMP135_Spring2016/README.md

 ### Proposals

 Due: March 7

+Submission: Email a *PDF* of your proposal to Kyle

 Write a 300-500 word abstract describing your proposed project.
 This should include 2-3 references of papers you expect to include in your final paper.